icemanbsi/Font-Awesome/README.md

 ...
 ```

-Then run `pub get` and finally import it y your `index.html` doing:
+Then run `pub get` and finally import it to your `index.html` doing:

 ```
 <link rel="stylesheet" href="packages/font_awesome/css/font-awesome.min.css">